remix-run/remix/docs/guides/styling.md

 ## CSS Bundling

-<docs-warning>CSS-bundling features are unstable and currently only available behind feature flags.
-We're confident in the use cases they solve, but the API and implementation may change in the future.</docs-warning>

 <docs-warning>When using CSS-bundling features, you should avoid using `export *` due to an [issue with esbuild's CSS tree shaking][esbuild-css-tree-shaking-issue].</docs-warning>

 Many common approaches to CSS within the React community are only possible when bundling CSS, meaning that the CSS files you write during development are collected into a separate bundle as part of the build process.